-During my trip to Mexico, I noticed that supermarkets were mostly selling purified water, while in Europe we generally have mostly spring water, so I was wondering… What’s the difference between purified water vs distilled?
-I did a bit of research and here’s what I’ve found:
+As an engineer, I was wondering… What’s the difference between purified water vs distilled?
+Can you drink distilled water?
+I did extensive research and here’s what I’ve found:

 Purified water is safe to drink because any harmful contaminants have been removed while keeping the useful minerals such as calcium and magnesium that are good for your health.
-Distilled water is instead free from both contaminants and good minerals.
+Distilled water is pure and free from both contaminants and good minerals.
 Distilled water is also safe to drink but not for prolonged periods because it lacks essential minerals and electrolytes.

 Table Of Contents